-Jeanine de Roy van Zuijdewijn is a Researcher at the Centre for Terrorism & Counterterrorism and Research Fellow at the International Centre for Counter-Terrorism – The Hague (ICCT).
-Jeanine studied International Relations in Historical Perspective at Utrecht University and finished her degree with a thesis on foreign fighters (cum laude).
-At the CTC, she has continued this research on foreign fighters and translated this into a number of publications.
+Jeanine de Roy van Zuijdewijn is a Researcher at the Institute of Security and Global Affairs and Research Fellow at the International Centre for Counter-Terrorism – The Hague (ICCT).
+Jeanine studied International Relations in Historical Perspective at Utrecht University (cum laude).
+She has been working at ISGA since 2013, focusing on foreign fighters, lone-actor terrorism and terrorism threat assessments.

-She also helps prof. dr. Edwin Bakker with a MOOC – a massive open online course – called “Terrorism and Counterterrorism: Comparing Theory & Practice” and assists in teaching this course in blended learning format at Leiden University.
-Furthermore, she is also editorial board member of this blog.
+In addition, she has co-developed the massive open online course – called “Terrorism and Counterterrorism: Comparing Theory & Practice” taught by Prof. Bakker and teaches this course in blended learning format at Leiden University.
+Furthermore, she is also editorial board member of this blog, board member of the European Expert Network on Terrorism (EENeT) and Country Coordinator for the Dutch-Flemish Network of PhD-Theses Writers of the Terrorism Research Initiative (TRI) led by Prof. dr. Alex Schmid.

 - The Foreign Fighters' Threat: What History Cannot Tell Us (2014)